Carol Price-Torok → Head Coach

-No stranger to the Midwest, Florida native Jon Wong is the newest addition to the Bradley Volleyball coaching staff after joining the Braves as an assistant coach in August 2016.
+No stranger to the Midwest, Florida native Jon Wong joined the Bradley Volleyball coaching staff as an assistant coach in August 2016.

 A 2012 graduate of Lindenwood in St. Charles, Mo., Wong comes to The Hilltop after spending the 2015-16 school year as the Director of Operations at Tennessee, where he helped the Volunteers to a 21-12 record last fall.
 In addition to handling team travel, Wong served as Tennessee’s video coordinator and camp director.

 Wong was a four-year letterwinner at Lindenwood and the setter/defensive specialist/libero was part of the Lions’ 2009 NAIA National Championship in addition to a pair of conference championship squads.
 He earned degrees in athletic training and exercise science from Lindenwood, before going on to earn a master’s in Sport & Fitness Studies from Florida International in 2014.

 While a graduate assistant athletic trainer at Florida International, Wong worked primarily with the football, track and field and volleyball programs.
 Following his work at Florida International, he relocated to Tampa, Fla., for the 2014-15 school year, where he was a volunteer assistant coach at South Florida.